Sledmine/forge/README.md

 ### Long way to Forge
 This project is part of something just much bigger than creating a map with Forge for Halo Custom Edition.

 - Forged maps are tons way smaller than full maps, so sharing different map layouts for different gametypes means fast on demand maps.
-But we need a place to keep those forged maps... if you know what i mean ;)
+But we need a place to keep those forged maps... if you know what I mean ;)

 - Any other map can implement Forge compatibility... as Gangstarr said: "infinite skills create miracles".